I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (h) Vehicles of specific guests of the Admissions Department who are designated by the Admissions Department and parked in the “Reserved for UNF Special Guest” spaces of lot 53 (Hicks Hall lot).

 (7) Lot 16 (Herbert University Center lot) is only available for vehicles of individuals with business in the Herbert University Center.
 Vehicles of University employees or students with business in the Herbert University Center must maintain a valid parking permit to park in lot 16.
-Herbert University Center employees must maintain a valid parking permit other than a Gray permit to park in lot 16.
+Herbert University Center employees must maintain a minimum of a valid blue parking permit.

 (1) The University of North Florida Board of Trustees approves the permit categories and sets the amount to be paid for parking permits.
-This information is published on the Parking Services website (www.unf.edu/parking) and is available from the Parking Services Department.
+This information is published at www.unf.edu/parking and is available from PATS.
 The University President may adjust the daily permit rate for individual days and/or at specific locations on campus to accommodate requirements for special events.
 Any adjustment would be to the daily permit rate only and would not affect the rates of annual or term permits.

 (2) Styles of Parking Permits and Display Requirements.
 The three styles of parking permits and requirements for display of each are: